metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 49ers defense holding up well on four downs at the goal line.
 Sirianni tried to run the Philly special on fourth down, but the 49ers was too disciplined in coverage.

+Kudos to Kyle Shanahan for keeping his team out east over the past week, helping them acclimate not only to the time zone, but also against the stifling humidity.

 ***

 ## Rams @ Colts